Brandon Lowe Player Props: Rays vs. Pirates

-Brandon Lowe -- with an on-base percentage of .233 in his past 10 games, 100 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Pittsburgh Pirates, with Roansy Contreras on the hill, on May 2 at 6:40 PM ET.
+On Wednesday, Brandon Lowe (hitting .128 in his past 10 games) and the Tampa Bay Rays face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 6:40 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the White Sox.
+In his previous game he had a hitless showing (0-for-4) against the Pirates.

 Brandon Lowe Game Info & Props vs. the Pirates